 I was 15 years old when I found out my grandmother was diagnosed with Alzheimer’s disease.
 I had heard of it.
 I knew about it from friends who had grandparents who suffered through it (and I’d seen The Notebook a million times), but nothing can ever prepare you for what comes after the diagnosis.

 I tried to convince myself over and over that she would suffer less because there would come a point that she would no longer know that she was sick.
 But I didn’t realize that she would always suffer.
 She would suffer in the confusion of not knowing who she was around.
-She would suffer in the times where she would no longer know how to feed herself, bathe herself, or even walk by herself.
+She would suffer when she was unable to feed herself, bathe herself, or even walk by herself.
 And as her family, we would suffer watching the matriarch of our family, someone who was always so strong and who took care of everyone, fade before our eyes.

 I lost my grandmother, my best friend, on April 2, 2015.
 Alzheimer’s may have taken her mind and her strength, but it could never take away her love, her kindness and her beautiful heart.
 Life is about creating ever-lasting memories, and my wish for the world is that we all are able to remember those memories when it’s our time to leave this earth.
 I will spend the rest of my life trying to help find a cure.